kristopolous/db.js/README.md

 ### But dude, why do I have to do this db() crap?
 That's because `key < 10` is actually a valid string, of course.
 It gives rise to the ambiguity, "is that an expression?".
-Wrapping it in the db() removes this ambiguity so that you don't have collisions.
+Wrapping it removes this ambiguity so that you don't have collisions.

 ## db.remove( constraint )
 This will remove the entries from the database but also return them if